couchbase/couchdbx-app/makedmg/README.txt

 - The server automatically starts after install and is available on port 8091 (default).

+- For more information, see the Couchbase Server Mac OS X installation information.

 Note:

-For Mac OSX 10.8+, if your security level is set to Anywhere you can run the server.
+For Mac OSX 10.8+, if your security level is set to Anywhere, you can run the server.
 If your security level is higher, you will not be able to open Couchbase Server due to lack of a valid developer certificate.
 If this occurs: